0

 At the very least - let's talk!

-At very least let’s talk through your goals, current progress, intended process, and the profiles of the people assigned to the team.
-Let’s see whether I can make a big difference and my perspective has value or not within a one-hour-long conversation.
+At the very least, let’s talk through your goals, current progress, intended process, and the profiles of the people assigned to the team.
+Let’s see whether I can make a big difference and whether our perspective has value or not within a one-hour-long conversation.

-I wrote the book on fixing and preventing Big Data roll out problems.
-I’d like to buy you a copy to introduce my thinking and expertise to you and your team.
-At worse, it’ll answer many questions you’re probably struggling with, it’ll give you directions you’re probably searching for, it’ll answer and solve some meaningful problems, or challenges you are your team are grappling with.
-And — hopefully, it’ll compel you to feel comfortable and confident discussing these problems and challenges with me risk free.
+I wrote the book on fixing and preventing Big Data rollout problems.
+I want to buy you a copy to introduce my thinking and expertise to you and your team.
+At worst, it’ll answer many questions you’re probably struggling with, give you directions you’re probably searching for, and answer and solve significant problems or challenges your team is grappling with.
+And — hopefully, it’ll compel you to feel comfortable and confident discussing these problems and challenges with us risk-free.

 Let's talk and schedule a time to go over your project and needs